filpedroso/num2word-C/README.md

-# Number-to-Word Converter developed during 42 School's Piscine
+# Number-to-Word Converter

-This tool takes a numeric input (e.g., "40") and returns its textual form (e.g., "forty").
+This tool, developed during 42 School's Piscine, takes a numeric input (e.g., "40") and returns its textual form (e.g., "forty").
 It uses a dictionary file to map numbers to their word equivalents and handles various number formats, from single digits to large numbers.

 ## Files and Main Functionality